Joniator/steam-hour-booster-ui/README.md

 ## Usage

-See the docker-compose.yml as a working example.
+See the [docker-compose.yml](https://github.com/Joniator/steam-hour-booster-ui/blob/main/docker-compose.yml) for a working example.
-Configuring the docker container is optional, but recommended to reload the booster if the config changes.
+Configuring the docker container name is optional, but recommended to reload the booster if the config changes.
 The container does not get restartet on config changes automatically.
 The `latest` Tag points to the latest release, edge gets rebuilt on main pushes and might be in a broken state.